codeOfRobin/try-swift-talk/try!Swift.md

 ![inline](presencebar.jpeg)

 ^ We had this view we call the "Presence bar" and shows the avatars of the users looking at the same conversation as you in our app(and animates them in and out).
-Lots of layout code, lots of interactions and animations to test out.
+Lots of layout code, lots of interactions and animations to test out as more and more users were online.
 Now, logging in and out as 20 different users while we were testing stuff out would've been a royal pain.

 ---

 ![inline](PresenceBarInit.png)

 ^ Instead, we initialize the view with an observable, and again, just like before, use our own observable while prototyping and swap out with one from our network in the actual app.
-Now, we needed an easy way to add and remove users from the view on demand, for prototyping.
+Now, we needed an easy way to add and remove users from the view on demand, so our designers could prototype.

 ---